aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_1_display-and-graphics.md

 'normal' screen size equivalent (320dp width) mode for the benefit of legacy applications not developed for old versions of Android that pre-date screen-size independence.

-*   [H-0-1] Handheld device implementations MUST include support for legacy application compatibility mode as implemented by the upstream Android open source code.
-That is, device implementations MUST NOT alter the triggers or thresholds at which compatibility mode is activated, and MUST NOT alter the behavior of the compatibility mode itself.

 ### 7.1.6\.
 Screen Technology